cleandatasets/crawler-sample/README.md

 ## File List
 - `wiki_datasample.json` — The raw JSON sample dataset
-- `wiki_metadats` — The URL, timestamp and success status of the scrape
+- `wiki_metadata.json` — The URL, timestamp and success status of the scrape
 - `README.md` — This file with dataset description, considerations, and attribution

 ## License